Adarsh-Raj04/Mooncraft_Avatar_Project/README.md

 # Moonraft Avatar Project

-This project is designed to cartoonify an input image using OpenCV and Python.
-The script takes an input image, applies several image processing techniques, and generates a cartoon-like version of the image.
+This project is designed to create cartoon like avatar from an input image using OpenCV and Python.
+The script takes an input image, applies several image processing techniques, and generates a cartoon-like avatar of the image.

 ## Prerequisites